NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 \paragraph{Field: Minimum Heat Recovery Outlet Temperature}\label{plhp_eir_heating_inputs_minimum_heat_recovery_outlet_temperature}

 This optional numeric field specifies the minimum leaving water temperature at the heat recovery outlet node.
 The chilled water temperature is not allowed to drop below this value.
 The default value is 4.5.
 The units for this field is [C].
+If the chilled water recovery coil entering water temperature is at or below this temperature limit, the heat recovery operation is disabled, and the heat pump operates in heating-only mode.

 \paragraph{Field: Heat Recovery Capacity Modifier Function of Temperature Curve Name}\label{plhp_eir_heating_inputs_heat_recovery_capft}